kunalbarthwal/portfolio/1. Bellabeat Case Study/README.md

 ## Step 5 - SHARE
 * We will now create data visualizations using Tableau.
-* Then, we will draft an effective presentation for our meeting with the stakeholders.
+* Then, we will draft an effective presentation.

 <img src="Tableau Visualizations/Daily Active Distance.png" class="img-responsive" alt="">